tommi1hirvonen/ExifNotes/CONTRIBUTING.md

     - Kotlin is the recommended language for Android development (https://developer.android.com/kotlin/first).
 - Find an issue to work on and let others know you are working on that issue.
     - If there is no issue for the change you are making, please create the issue first (bug report / feature request / improvement idea) before writing any code.
+    - Consult the maintainer(s) via the issue's discussion on the issue's relevancy and how to start potential development.
+This is mainly to coordinate efforts and to avoid unnecessary work by anyone.
 - Test your changes thoroughly!
     - Use multiple devices for testing, if possible.
 - Please be extra careful if you are working on the main database class.
     - Test the changes on a fresh installation of Exif Notes and with an existing database.
-    - Changes affecting the database class will be reviewed more thoroughly.
+    - Changes affecting the database class will be reviewed more rigorously.
 - Keep your changes limited to the files you need to modify.
     - Don't stray and do changes to files that are not directly related for your bug fix or feature to work.
     - If you find something unrelated to improve in the code, please create a new issue for that.